rannn367/tp/docs/UserGuide.md

 #### Using the CaféConnect application

-  The **CaféConnect** home screen will appear in a few seconds, displaying the application title and navigation options.
+  The **CaféConnect** welcome screen will appear in a few seconds, displaying the application title and navigation options.

   <div style="text-align: center; max-width: 80%; margin: 0 auto;">
     <img src="images/UG_Ui_Images/welcome_screen.png" alt="CafeConnect Welcome Screen" style="max-width: 100%; height: auto;"/>
     <p><i>CaféConnect Welcome Screen</i></p>
   </div>

-5. From the home screen, you have two navigation options:
+5. From the welcome screen, you have several navigation options:
    * Click on **Staff & Customer Management** to access staff and customer data directly.
    * Click on **Drinks Menu** to view and manage the drink catalog directly.